-After reading the following information on Cuba custom tours, please start your custom tour request here by filling out this quick form, and we'll be in touch very soon.
-Also, you can send an email (firstname.lastname@example.org) or call 800-624-0482 to start the process as well.
+If you have not already, after reading the following information on Cuba custom tours, please start your custom tour request and we'll be in touch very soon.
+Or you can beign the process by sending an email to email@example.com or calling 800-624-0482.

 Cuba is a fascinating country and a person could spend months exploring its cities, natural areas, beaches and mountain landscapes.
 Cuba Unbound offers a number of scheduled tours, many of which focus on active travel.
 Options include sea kayaking, bicycling, hiking and walking and some tours that combine two or more of these activities.
 We also have less active, more culturally focused tours.
 These small group tours for 10-18 guests are scheduled many months in advance and offer a superb value.
 We are also able to offer certain activities that are not available for smaller custom tours.
 Some or these tours may be available for charter on a private-trip basis for smaller groups, depending on our availability.

 These are tours where we have designed a set itinerary that is available for small groups of 1-6, on a custom schedule basis.
 Our Classic Cars, Rum & Cigars Tour is one example.
 We have some other Cuba private tours, seen below, that we can organize for your small private group.

 Some people prefer something completely custom and to travel in their own private group.
 The itineraries of some of our scheduled tours may be adapted for smaller, private groups, depending on the season and our availability.
 Or you may want to design a custom itinerary, taking advantage of our knowledge of Cuba.
 We usually can’t include the same variety of active elements (biking, kayaking in particular) as our scheduled tours because of the limited resources in Cuba, but let us know what you want in a Cuba private tour and we would love to discuss it with you!